Why we collect this information

 The categories of information that we collect, hold and share

-- your personal information (name, address, email, phone numbers)
+- your pupil’s personal information (name, address, date of birth)

 The lawful basis on which we process this information

 Please note that no automated decision making (decisions taken without a person involved) occurs for any parts of these activities controlled by the County Council.
-The County Council does not use profiling as part of this process.
+The County Council does not use profiling as part of the service.

 Storing and securing data

-The information provided to us will be held within the County Council’s Ensembles database.
-The information held within the access database will be kept in line with our retention schedules and then disposed of as appropriate.
-The County Council’s CAPITA One system is hosted by the County Council in secure data centres based in the UK.
+The information provided to us will be held within the County Council’s CAPITA One system.
+The information held within CAPITA One will be kept in line with our retention schedule and then disposed of as appropriate.
+The County Council’s CAPITA One system is hosted by CAPITA plc in secure data centres based in the UK.
 No information leaves the European Economic Area (EEA) and the information is encrypted when in transit between County Council users of the system and the data centre the information is hosted within.